Sne4kers/daily-leetcode-solutions/19./readme.md

-19. Remove Nth Node From End of List
+# 19. Remove Nth Node From End of List

-Medium
+Difficulty: Medium :angry:

 Given the `head` of a linked list, remove the `nth` node from the end of the list and return its head.